Vatican to raise its flag at United Nations for Pope's visit

 The Palestinians initially presented their initiative as a joint effort with the Holy See, but the Vatican said it would not co-sponsor the resolution and requested that its name be removed from the text.

 The United States and Israel were among eight countries that voted against the Palestinian-drafted resolution.
-There were 119 votes in favour out of 193 U.N. members.
+There were 119 votes in favor out of 193 U.N. members.

 (Reporting by Michelle Nichols; Editing by Andrew Hay)